-A 30-year-old woman was airlifted to a hospital Tuesday afternoon after being attacked by five dogs outside of Robbins, according to authorities at the scene.
+A 30-year-old woman was airlifted to a hospital Tuesday afternoon after being attacked by four dogs outside of Robbins, according to authorities at the scene.

 The attack happened on Highway 24/27 when she was walking on the side of the road.
-The woman stated on social media the large breed dogs dragged her into the woods, and she believes they were not strays.
+The woman stated on social media the large breed dogs dragged her into the woods.

 After calling 911, Robbins Fire and Rescue was dispatched to set up a landing zone at Milliken Park in Robbins.